Chern character for torsion-free ample groupoids: Applications and further discussion

 \begin{corollary} Let $(X,f)$ be a non-wandering Smale space with totally disconnected stable sets.
 The following isomorphism holds:

 \end{corollary}

-\begin{proof} We apply Theorem~\ref{thm:hk-iso} to $G=R^u(X,f)$.
+\begin{proof} We apply Theorem~\ref{thm:main-thm} to $G=R^u(X,f)$.
 Notice that $G$ is an equivalence relation, thus it has trivial isotropy groups; it is also amenable~\cite{put:spiel}*{Theorem 1.1}, hence it satisfies the Baum--Connes conjecture~\cite{tu:moy}.
-We have proved in~\cite{py:part-three}*{Theorem 3.5} (see also~\cite{py:part-two}*{Theorem 5.1} for the special case of Smale spaces with totally disconnected stable sets) that $H^s_{*}(X,f)\cong H_*(R^u(X,f),\dZ)$. \end{proof}
+We have proved that $\rH^s_{*}(X,f)$ is isomorphic to $\rH_*(R^u(X,f)|_T,\dZ)$ for any choice of transversal $T$~\cite{py:part-two}*{Theorem 5.1}. \end{proof}

-Corollary~\ref{cor:hk-iso-smale} provides an answer to~\cite{put:HoSmale}*{Question 8.4.1} for the class of Smale spaces with totally disconnected stable sets.
-We have proved in~\cite{py:part-three}*{Theorem 5.1} that $U(X,f)$ has finite rank $K$-theory groups for any non-wandering Smale space $(X,f)$.
-This result was previously conjectured by Kaminker, Putnam, and Whittaker~\cite{wkp:ruellepoinc}.
+We have proved in~\cite{py:part-three}*{Theorem 5.1} that $U(X,f)$ has finite rank $\rK$-groups for any non-wandering Smale space $(X,f)$.
 When $(X,f)$ has totally disconnected stable sets, we can use Corollary~\ref{cor:hk-iso-smale} to give a more precise estimate on the rank.
+Note that by construction $\rH^s_k(X,f)$ has finite rank and it vanishes for $k$ large enough~\cite{put:HoSmale}*{5.1.12}.

 \begin{corollary} Let $(X,f)$ be a non-wandering Smale space with totally disconnected stable sets.
 The following equality holds: